great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 :::tip

-Before doing the migration, we recommend that you create a backup copy of your V2 Checkpoints folder.
+Before doing the migration, we recommend that you create a backup of your V2 Checkpoints.

 :::